jak6jak/jak6jak.github.io/_posts/2017-9-10-First-Post.md

 -I am also a part of IEEE or Institute of Electrical and Electronics Engineers.

 ## About the challenge
 The rules for this challenge are fairly simple.
-Create a small code project by Sunday at midnight and also create a blog post detailing the proccess of creating said project.
-The biggest challenge in this challenge will definitely be sticking to it.
+Create a small code project by Sunday at midnight and also create a blog post detailing the process of creating the said project.
+The biggest challenge will definitely be sticking to it.
+I think the biggest help against this will be having some sort of following to this challenge even if a small one.
+What I think would be a good motivator is to have some sort of accountability other than myself.